• Skip to primary navigation

 I talked about this topic in the Savoy Cabbage Rolls post; if you want to learn more about it, feel free to visit the post here.

-To enrich this stew with even more nutrients as B12, B6 and proteins, sprinkle 1 tbsp of nutritional yeast on each serving bowl.
+To enrich this stew with even more nutrients as B12, B6 and proteins, sprinkle 1 tablespoon of nutritional yeast on each serving bowl.

 I always try to include at least one tablespoon of nutritional yeast a day on in meals instead of taking vitamin B12 supplements, otherwise I would simply have my B12 tablet.